ibbles/LearningUnreal/Blueprint Class.md

 An alternative way is to find the parent Blueprint Class in the Content Browser, right-click that and select Create Child Blueprint Class.

+An alternative way is to find a Blueprint Class that is a child of the wanted Parent Class and duplicate that.